lvzxr/apb-reloaded/README.md

 - No Ragdolls - Removes player/pedestrian ragdolls.

-- Remove Vivox - Blanks the Vivox.exe file causing it to not load, fixes Steam sometimes getting stuck on APB due to Vivox not closing.
+- Remove Vivox - Blanks the Vivox.exe file causing it to not load, fixes Steam sometimes getting stuck on APB due to Vivox not closing.#

+- Remove Ambient Sounds - Removes a large majority of ambient sounds

+- Remove Dialogue - Removes all speech and screams from your character and other npcs

 - Vehicle Amp Levels - Sets vehicle amp levels to a very low value so you shouldn't hear music out of cars, doesn't affect open world music points (including boom boxes) / when someone is playing music created in the studio out of a car you are sat in.

-- TEMP EMITTERS FIX - SETS THE PRIORTY OF EMITTERS VERY LOW (WILL OVERWRITE NO RAGDOLLS, TO MANUALLY DO THIS WITH NO RAGDOLLS SCROLL TO THE BOTTOM OF THE FILE AND SET THE EMITTER / NPC PRIORITIES TO 1)
+- Emitter Fix - Set's priorties of emitters and npcs to 1 so they are only played when really close to you, this also have the effect of making them quieter, included as different variants with ragdolls and muzzle flash

 Anything that happens to your account due to using this config is not my responsibility. >=^w^=<